Nomad-Media/samples-js/live-channel/Readme.md

 > 📘 Note
 >
-> For more information about the API calls used go to [Updates an asset schedule event.](ref:updateassetscheduleevent)
+> For more information about the API call used go to [Updates an asset schedule event.](ref:updateassetscheduleevent)

 ## Remove Asset Schedule Event from Channel